 What actually causes VHS degradation?

 Playback wear is another factor.
-Every time a VHS cassette runs through a machine, it is being pulled under tension across moving parts.
+Every time a VHS cassette runs through a machine, it is being pulled under tension across moving parts and past the playback heads, and repeated playback increases abrasion.
 If the VCR is dirty, worn, or badly aligned, that wear becomes much more serious.
-A tape is not only ageing in storage; it is also being physically stressed every time it is played.
+A tape is not only ageing in storage; it is also being physically stressed every time it is played, which is why damaged tapes should not be tested in a consumer vcr.
+Professionals make best efforts to maintain ageing decks because vcrs are now harder to replace and repair.

 Then there is the environment.
-Heat, humidity, dust, mould, and strong magnetic fields all increase risk.
-Lofts, garages, sheds, basements, and other unstable storage spaces are exactly the kind of places that shorten a tape’s usable life.
+Extreme heat speeds breakdown, high humidity can cause mould and brittleness, and strong magnetic fields can demagnetize the tape and erase data.
+Lofts, garages, sheds, basements, and other unstable storage spaces are exactly the kind of places that shorten a tape's usable life, especially near magnetic sources.

 Signs your VHS tapes are degrading

-The early signs of VHS degradation are often subtle rather than dramatic.
-You may notice a noisier or snowier picture, weaker colour, unstable horizontal lines, muffled or inconsistent audio, or a tape that squeals, drags, or sheds residue during playback.
+The early signs of VHS degradation and VHS deterioration are often subtle rather than dramatic.
+You may notice a noisier or snowier picture, weaker colour, unstable horizontal lines, reduced sound quality, muffled or inconsistent audio, or a tape that squeals, drags, or sheds residue during playback.

 Sometimes the warning signs appear before playback.
-If you open the flap carefully and see white deposits, dull or chalky-looking tape, or obvious mould inside the cassette window, the tape should not simply be “tested” in a domestic VCR.
+If you open the flap carefully and see white deposits, dull or chalky-looking magnetic tape inside the cassette, or visible physical deterioration such as shedding or warping, the tape should not simply be "tested" in a consumer VCR, as in severe cases it can jam or snap during playback.
+Damaged tapes can also clog or damage playback heads in old VCRs.
 A contaminated or degraded tape can be made worse by poor playback equipment.

 The sticky-shed question